laurent22/joplin/readme/gsoc2022/ideas.md

 Skills Required: Typescript, CSS, GitHub Actions.

+## 12. Email plugin

+Create a plugin to fetch mail via IMAP and convert messages to notes (including attachments).
+The plugin should be able to filter what messages it donwloads, e.g. based on the folder.

+Additional features to consider:
+- support more than one account
+- convert HTML to Markdown
+- delete/move received emails

+Difficulty Level: Medium

+Skills Required: TypeScript, JavaScript.

 # More info

 - Make sure you read the [Joplin Google Summer of Code Introduction](https://joplinapp.org/gsoc2022/index/)